jottenlips/deprecated-jottenlips.github.io/README.md

 When I began this project I wanted to start a programming blog, but found most of the frameworks to be overly complicated or have features I did not want or need.
-Maybe I just wanted an excude to learn ReasonML ✨.
+Maybe I just wanted an excuse to learn ReasonML ✨.

 ## Get started